 What do you need for high speed sync to work?

-- Flash or strobes that are capable of high speed sync.
-For HSS to work, you need the camera to transmit HSS to flash, and for the flash have HSS capability.
+- Flash (either speedlights or strobe lighting) that’s capable of high speed sync.
+For HSS to work, you need the camera to transmit HSS to flash, and for the off camera flash to have HSS capability.

-- A transmitter fitted to the hotshot of your camera to trigger the flash.
+- A transmitter fitted to the hotshoe of your camera to trigger the flash.

-- Light modifiers for shaping and/or softening the light.
+- Light modifiers for shaping and/or softening the light like various softboxes and photography umbrellas.

 - I always recommend using a light meter when using lighting of any kind.
 It’s a quick, easy and accurate way of establishing your exposure.
-However, not all light meters are able to measure exposures at very high shutter speeds.
+However, not all light meters can measure exposures at very high shutter speeds.
 My Sekonic L-358, for example, works up to a maximum shutter speed of 1/1000th only.

-This is not insurmountable, and I’m not saying you should rush out and replace your speed lights, you just need to learn to work within the restraints of the equipment you have.
+This isn’t insurmountable, and I’m not saying you should rush out and replace your speedlights, you just need to learn to work within the restraints of the equipment you have.

-Here are six challenges you could face when using high speed sync:
+Six challenges you could face when using High Speed Sync

 - HSS takes a lot of power, so the higher the speed you’re syncing at, the greater the impact will be on battery life.
 Some lighting equipment performs better than others.
 Speedlights very often don’t have enough power.